MVS-sysgen/RAKF/README.md

 ## Users and Profiles Tables

-In order for both the users and profiles tables to be valid, they must be in sort order.
+In order for the profiles tables to be valid, it must be in sort order.
 See Appendix C for MVTSORT jcl which can sort tables.
-Sort errors will inhibit initialization of the tables and will generate nasty error messages.
+Sort errors will inhibit initialization of the tables and will generate error messages.

 *Note that the tables may contain comment lines starting with an asterisk (*). *